desertlp/GraphsLesson/README.md

 A connection between two nodes is called an edge.
 An edge is represented as a line (undirected edge) or an arrow (directed edge).
     Undirected edges represent bidirectional connections, like a friendship on facebook.

-Directed edges represent an unidirectional connection, like a follow on instagram, where you may follow an account but they do not necessarily follow you back.
+Directed edges represent an unidirectional connection, like a follow on instagram.
+For example, you may follow an account, but it will not necessarily follow you back.

 #### What is the difference between a tree and a graph?